Joint degree distributions of preferential attachment random graphs: Introduction

 \paragraph{Connection to Brownian CRT} Consider Model~L$_1$ started from a loop (so~$s=1$ and~$d_1=2$).
-If we write~$S_i(n)=\sum_{j=1}^i D_j(n)$, then Corollary~\ref{thm1} and the results of \cite{Mori2005} discussed above imply that for~$r\geq1$, the scaled sums of degree counts \be{ (S_1(n),\ldots, S_r(n))\stackrel{a.s.}{\longrightarrow} (\sqrt{X_1},\sqrt{X_1+X_2}, \ldots, \sqrt{X_1+\cdots+X_r}), } where the~$X_i$ are i.i.d.\ and have distribution~$\Ga(1,1)$.
+If we write~$S_i(n)=\sum_{j=1}^i D_j(n)$, then Proposition~\ref{thm1} and the results of \cite{Mori2005} discussed above imply that for~$r\geq1$, the scaled sums of degree counts \be{ (S_1(n),\ldots, S_r(n))\stackrel{a.s.}{\longrightarrow} (\sqrt{X_1},\sqrt{X_1+X_2}, \ldots, \sqrt{X_1+\cdots+X_r}), } where the~$X_i$ are i.i.d.\ and have distribution~$\Ga(1,1)$.
 These are the points of an inhomogeneous Poisson point process with intensity~$ 2t\,dt$, which also arises in Aldous's CRT construction (see \cite{Aldous1991, Aldous1993}), and is described around \cite[Theorem~7.9]{Pitman2006}.
 The explicit connection is that if we consider~$G(n)$ plus the not yet attached half edge of vertex~$n+1$, then there are~$2n+1$ ``degrees" which can be bijectively mapped to a binary tree with~$n+1$ leaves.
 The bijection is defined through R\'emy's algorithm for generating uniformly chosen binary plane trees (see the discussion \cite[Remark 2.6]{Pekoz2013b}).
 The algorithm begins with a binary tree with two leaves and a root, corresponding to the two starting degrees of the loop and the half edge of the second vertex in Model~L$_1$.
 In R\'emy's algorithm, leaves are added to the tree by selecting a (possibly internal) vertex uniformly at random and and inserting a cherry at this vertex (that is, insert a graph with three vertices and two edges with the ``elbow" oriented towards the root of the binary tree), so two vertices (one of which is a leaf) are added at each step and these correspond to the two degrees of each edge added in the preferential attachment model.
-The number of vertices in the spanning tree of the first~$k$ leaves added in R\'emy's algorithm is exactly the sum of the degrees of the first~$k$ vertices in Model~L$_1$.
-In particular, the arguments of \cite{Pekoz2013b} show that if we first choose a uniform random binary plane tree with~$n \geq 2~$ leaves and then~$k\leq n$ leaves uniformly at random and fix a labeling~$1,\dots, k$, then for~$T_j(n)$ defined to be the number of vertices in the spanning tree containing the root and the leaves labeled~$1,\ldots, j$ we have \be{ (S_1(n),\ldots, S_k(n))\ed \frac{1}{2 n^{1/2}} (T_1(n),\ldots, T_k(n)). } Corollary~\ref{thm1} provides a rate of convergence of this random vector to its limit.
+The number of vertices in the spanning tree of the first~$k$ leaves added in R\'emy's algorithm is exactly the sum of the degrees of the first~$k$ vertices in Model~L$_1$ started from a loop.
+If the leaves are labeled in the order they appear (the initial two leaves labeled~$1$ and~$2$), then this leaf labeling is uniform which implies that if we first choose a uniform random binary plane tree with~$n \geq 2~$ leaves and then~$k\leq n$ leaves uniformly at random and fix a labeling~$1,\dots, k$, then for~$T_j(n)$ defined to be the number of vertices in the spanning tree containing the root and the leaves labeled~$1,\ldots, j$ we have \be{ (S_1(n),\ldots, S_k(n))\ed \frac{1}{2 n^{1/2}} (T_1(n),\ldots, T_k(n)). } Theorem~\ref{THM2} provides a rate of convergence of this random vector to its limit.

 We can now clearly see the connection to the CRT since according to \cite{Aldous1993}, uniform random binary plane trees converge to Brownian CRT, and the number of vertices in the spanning tree of~$k$ randomly chosen leaves in a uniform binary tree of~$n$ leaves converges to the length of the tree induced by Brownian excursion sampled at $k$ uniform times as per \cite[Theorem~7.9]{Pitman2006}, \cite{Pitman1999c}, and it is known that these trees are formed by combining branches with lengths given by a Poisson point process on the positive line with intensity proportional to~$t\, dt$.